gruhn/vue-qrcode-reader/README.md

 ## Browser

+> All the examples on the demo page utilize [single-file components](https://vuejs.org/v2/guide/single-file-components.html).
+To use them in your project you need a build tool like webpack.
+Check out [#35](../../issues/35) for a simpler example you can use right in the browser.

 You need to include a script and CSS file.
 You can pull both from [unpkg.com](https://unpkg.com).
 Make sure to replace `[VERSION]` with the version you need (for example `1.0.1`):

 ```html